nijeesh4all/ShowOffTest/README.md

 |--|--|
 | **Rails version** | **5.2.4** |

-## License

-All source code in this repo is available jointly under the MIT License

 ## Getting started
 ### Clone
 To get started with the app, clone the repo